CSharperMantle/async-script-loader/README.md

 # async-script-loader

-Asynchronous loader for script tags when dynamic loading of them is required
+Asynchronous loader for script tags when dynamic loading is required

 ## Usage
 ### Installation